rob-blackbourn/JetBlack.Bloomberg/README.md

 This is a pretty early version.
 I haven't handled all the error responses, and I've never used it in anger, so I don't know how thread safe it is.

+I only have a B-Pipe service, so the SAPI stuff probably doesn't work.

 ## Notes

 I wanted to make the library entirely asynchronous.
 To keep this simple I have used